DIY Raspberry Cane Garden Edging

-There’s only two materials that I used to create my woven ‘Wattle’ edging that you see in this project: a bundle of raspberry canes, and three old bamboo canes.
-I also use the support from larger wooden stakes that I have driven into the ground but I think that these are optional.
+There are only two materials that I used to create my woven ‘wattle’ raspberry cane edging: a bundle of raspberry canes, and three old bamboo canes.
+I also use the support from larger wooden stakes from the raspberry trellis but these are optional.
 I’ve made this same raspberry cane garden edging in another area and the bamboo segments are enough to hold it in place.

-The first step is actually pruning your raspberries.
+The first step is to prune your raspberries.
 Autumn fruiting varieties (like mine) are generally cut down to the ground every year.
 I cut mine to about two inches from the ground.
 You prune all the canes because they fruit most productively on new wood.
-Summer fruiting varieties fruit on canes that grew the previous summer so for those types you need to selectively prune out the canes that have already fruited.
+Summer fruiting varieties fruit on canes that grew the previous summer.
+For those types, you need to selectively prune out the canes that have already fruited.

-You prune your raspberries in winter, when the plants are dormant.
+Prune autumn-fruiting raspberries in winter when the plants are dormant.
 Summer-fruiting tends to happen mainly at the end of summer.
-Either way, the canes should still be alive even though they look withered and dead.
+Either way, the canes should still be alive even though they may look withered and dead.
 Discard any that are soggy, brittle, or look diseased.
-In the photo below you can see how many canes I needed for the section of edging I made — it was a decent-sized bundle of about 50 pruned raspberry canes.
+In the photo below you can see how many canes I needed for the section of edging I made: it was a decent-sized bundle of about 50 pruned raspberry canes.

 Bamboo Cane Supports